omasback/poppables/README.md

 - Frontend files are in the `app/assets` directory.
 - Within those directories, organize files however you like.
 - You can use es6 and `import` / `export` in js files.
-- Add third-party dependencies to the Gemfile and `application.js`.
-They will generally be included in the global JS scope.
 - You can use `@import` in scss files.
+- Add JS dependencies via yarn, eg `yarn add lodash`
 - HTML files are stored in `app/views`.
 - They use erb, see: http://guides.rubyonrails.org/layouts_and_rendering.html
 - Don't hardcode asset URLs anywhere.
 Instead use asset helpers, like this: